grafana/tempo/docs/sources/tempo/operations/dedicated_columns.md

 # Dedicated columns

+{{% admonition type="warning" %}}
+Dedicated columns is part of Parquetv3, an [experimental feature](/docs/release-life-cycle/).
+Engineering and on-call support is not available.
+Documentation is either limited or not provided outside of code comments.
+No SLA is provided.
+{{% /admonition %}}

-Dedicated columns are a way to improve query performance by storing the most frequently used columns in dedicated columns, rather than in the generic attribute key-value list.
+Dedicated columns improve query performance by storing the most frequently used columns in dedicated columns, rather than in the generic attribute key-value list.

-This is a feature introduced with `vParquet3`, and is only available when using this Parquet storage format.
+Introduced with `vParquet3`, dedicated columns are only available when using this storage format.
 To read more about the design of `vParquet3`, see [the design proposal](https://github.com/grafana/tempo/blob/main/docs/design-proposals/2023-05%20vParquet3.md).

 ## Configuration